 Meeting customer expectations is good.
 However, if you really want to pump profits, you need to exceed those expectations, and that’s what CRM software like PipeDrive and Freshsales is designed to do.

 To provide real value, you need information.
 Lots of information.
 Also, you need to make sure that the information is accessible to all departments, segmented into customer concerns and demographics, and reflects their needs.
-Finally, your team requires the ability to easily take notes, set reminders and notifications, and instantly get updated on past customer interactions before making a new one.
+Finally, your team requires the ability to take notes easily, set reminders and notifications, and instantly get updated on past customer interactions before making a new one.

 CRM software is the perfect tool that allows you to accomplish all of the above, and further enhance your efforts with reports, analytics, automation, and many other game-changing features.